 After the examination has been done, depending on the outcome, they may refer you to other specialists such as; Speech-language pathologists, Neurologists, Audiologists for further examinations and conclusions.

 Treatment or Therapy for speech delay in toddlers

-If you have been given other treatment plans, you can still carry on with the speech or language therapy treatment, it will also make both treatment effective and speed up recovery.
-Most times the speech delay therapist will communicate with your toddler directly for the treatment.
+If you have been given other treatment plans, you can still carry on with the speech or language therapy treatment; it will also make treatment effective and speed up recovery.
+In addition, the speech delay therapist will often communicate with your toddler directly for the treatment.

-It has been proven in a research that a toddler with speech or language delay within 2 years and six months and 5 years will lead to that child having a hard time with reading when they start elementary school.
+Research has proven that a toddler with speech or language delay within 2 years and six months, and 5 years will lead to that child having a hard time with reading when they start elementary school.

-Of course, as a parent you won’t be able to sit down and do nothing knowing your child is slacking behind in life.
+Of course, as a parent, you won’t be able to sit down and do nothing knowing your child is slacking behind in life.
 There are a few things you can do at home that will help your toddler pick up on his speech which are;

-- When you ask for something or about some one, do so with gestures or pictures, that way your toddler may be able to recognize an object or a person with names.
+- When you ask for something or about someone, do so with gestures or pictures.
+That way, your toddler may be able to recognize an object or a person with names.

 - Try harder when they try to talk to you or tell you something, and respond to their questions as best as you can.

 - Start letting your toddler speak for themselves whenever you are out, and a stranger asks them something, such as, what is your name?
 Then, do not answer for them.